The Britax B-Ready has been discontinued and replaced by the Britax B-Ready G3.

 The Britax B-Ready Double is an inline double stroller that offers sleek styling and a shorter footprint that will draw you in.
 The ability to accept two infant car seats and very versatile seating configurations is also intriguing.
 Unfortunately, when you look closer the love affair dies and the reality of it being harder to use with poorly designed features hits home.
 The second seat on this stroller sits in the storage bin rendering it virtually useless, and the almost 38-pound weight is too much for some parents to lift, much less carry.
 The disparity in the rider experience is significant and could leave one child with little front visibility, nowhere to stretch their legs, and the ability to touch the ground.
 We think the B-Ready could be a good stroller, but the poor performance in our tests left us wanting more and looking elsewhere.

-To use the B-Ready as a double stroller, you will need to purchase the Britax B-Ready Second Seat separately.
-Our list price for the B-Ready Double includes the second seat so that stroller prices can be fairly compared.
+To use the B-Ready as a double stroller, you need to purchase the Britax B-Ready Second Seat.
+Our list price for the B-Ready Double includes the second seat so stroller prices can be fairly compared.

 Ease of Use

-The B-Ready only earned 5 of 10 for ease of use, which is something you want to keep in mind when thinking about this stroller.
-Ease of use is a reflection on your daily experience with this product and the performance of its features.
-The lower the score, the more likely you are to experience frustration suing the product.
+The B-Ready only earned 5 of 10 for ease of use, which is a reflection on the potential daily experiences with this product and its performance.

 Fold and Unfold

-Unfolding this stroller is a little more complicated and only rated average compared to the competition.
-Once again you will need two hands, and a halfway to the ground bend.
-Perhaps, if you have nothing to compare it to, the folding and unfolding process will seem like a good one, but it struggled to match the ease of the competition.
+Unfolding is more complicated requiring two hands and bending half-way.
+If you have nothing to compare it to, the process may seem like a good one, but it struggles to match the competition.

-The photos above show the color code difference between a set brake (left) and a released brake (right).
+The photos above show the color code of a set brake (left) and a released brake (right).

-This Britax has single action linked brakes that require only one pedal be pushed to engage both brakes.
-The pedal has a convenient color coding system that lets parents tell at a glance if the brake is correctly set or the stroller is free to roll.
-The brakes are easy to set and release with a second tap on the pedal to get strolling they are very sandal and barefoot friendly since they don't require popping the pedal up from underneath.
+This Britax has single action brakes with a convenient color coding system that tell at a glance if the brake is set.
+The brakes are easy to set and release with a second tap on the pedal making them sandal and barefoot friendly.

-Unlike the Phil and Teds Dot that only offered a canopy on the main seat, the B-Ready has a canopy on both seats.
-The sunshade on the main seat is nicer and larger than that found on the second seat, but at least it has two, and the second seat garners some protection from the elements from the primary seat itself.
-The main canopy is large with a large peek-a-boo window.
-The window is made of mesh and offers additional ventilation if desired.
-The closure on the window flap is magnetic and silent when opened.
-Given that some of the competition failed to provide a closure at all, it is nice to see one made in our favorite style.
-The second seat canopy is about half the size of the main seat, and it also sports a mesh window with magnetic closure, but the window is once again about half the size of the main seat.
+The B-Ready has a canopy on both seats.
+The sunshade on the main seat is larger than the second seat, but the second seat garners some protection from the seat in front of it.
+The main canopy is large with a large, mesh peek-a-boo window.
+The window flap has a magnetic closure cover.
+The second seat canopy is about half the size of the main seat, with a mesh window and magnetic closure, but the window is smaller than the main seat window.

-The seats on this Britax both have 5-point harnesses with the same buckle and adjustment method.
-The harnesses are easy enough to get on and off, but they are very easy to adjust.
-The shoulder straps on the main seat are the non-rethread adjustment that works smoothly and has two different settings.
-The back seat is a rethread adjustment with infinite height possibilities up to 12.5 inches from the seat bottom.
+The seats both have 5-point harnesses with the same buckle and adjustment method.
+The harnesses are easy enough to get on and off, and very easy to adjust.
+The shoulder straps on the main seat are a non-rethread adjustment with two settings.
+The second seat is a rethread adjustment with infinite height possibilities.
 The crotch strap on both seats has only one position, but it is adjustable.
-The buckle on both seats is the same and is somewhat stiff.
-It requires two hands to close and only one hand to press it to release.
-You will need two hands to remove the straps as they will not pop out automatically.
+The buckles are the same and stiff.
+You need two hands to remove the straps as they will not pop out automatically.

-The leg rest on the B-Ready is padded, and the front seat leg rest is adjustable.
-The front seat also has a foot rest while the back seat has neither a footrest nor a leg rest.
-Also, when the back seat reclines the lack of leg and footrest makes it look like baby's legs would be hanging uncomfortably.
-It might have been a better design if the recline moved only the seat back instead of rotating the entire seat back.
+The leg rest on the front seat is padded and adjustable.
+The front seat also has a footrest, but the back seat has neither a footrest nor a leg rest.
+Also, when the back seat reclines the lack of leg rest results in the baby's legs hanging uncomfortably.

-Both seats on the B-Ready have a one handed recline feature with four positions.
-The pull handle style of recline is easy to operate compared to much of the competition, including the Phil and Teds Dot that had multiple two-handed steps.
+Both seats have a one-handed recline feature with four positions.
+The pull handle style of recline is easy to operate compared to much of the competition.
 The main seat reclines further than the second seat, but not enough to cause interference with the lower passenger.
 The main seat reclines facing either direction.

 The photos above show the B-Ready with the seats upright and canopies closed (left) and the seats fully reclined and the canopies completely open (right).

-The B-Ready also comes standard with integrated adapters for attaching two Britax Click & Go infant car seats.
-The car seat attaches in the same location as the standard seats and the process it quick and relatively painless.
+The B-Ready comes standard with integrated adapters for attaching two Britax Click & Go infant car seats.
+The car seat attaches to the same location as the standard seats and the process is quick and painless.

 B-Ready Second Seat

 The Britax B-Ready is sold as a single stroller with double seat capabilities.
-You will need to purchase the B-Ready Second Seat separately to connect to the B-Ready Frame.
-If you would like to use infant car seats with the B-Ready, the Britax Click & Go infant car seats will work without adapters (though adapters must be purchased for the second seat), and other brand adapters are sold separately.
+You need to purchase the B-Ready Second Seat to connect to the B-Ready Frame.
+If you want to use infant car seats with the B-Ready, the Britax Click & Go infant car seats will work without adapters (though adapters must be purchased for the second seat), and other brand adapters are sold separately.

 Ease of Setup

 The B-Ready isn't that easy to put together taking over 11 minutes from start to finish.
-It has a great instruction manual, with clear step-by-step concise instructions with illustrations.
-It isn't hard to assemble, it just takes more time than most and has more parts.
-The canopy takes longer than anything else.
+It has a great instruction manual, with clear, concise, illustrated instructions.
+It isn't difficult, it just takes more time with more parts.

 The B-Ready is a nice mover earning a score of 7 of 10 for maneuverability.
-The foam filled rubber tires and single front wheels design make it easier to push and turn than the products that have plastic tires or dual front wheels.
-The B-Ready tied with the Phil and Teds Dot and Mountain Buggy Duet in this metric.
-The easiest strollers to push and turn have pneumatic rubber tires, and include the Thule Urban Glide 2, Thule Chariot Cross 2 and the BOB Revolution Flex Duallie which scored 9s.
+The foam filled rubber tires and single front wheels design make it easier to push and turn than those with plastic tires or dual front wheels.

 Weight and Folded Size